prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: ST_IsSimple(Geometry) -> boolean

     Returns ``true`` if this Geometry has no anomalous geometric points, such as self intersection or self tangency.
+    Use :func:`geometry_invalid_reason` to determine why the geometry is not simple.

 .. function:: ST_IsRing(Geometry) -> boolean